janmanfai/cypress-cheat-sheet/README.md

 ## Select Elements

 Instead of using a CSS Selector to select an element it is considered as best practice to use data-\* attributes for selecting elements.
-Using data-\* attributes is a more robust solution.
+Using data-\* attributes is a more robust solution, because, unlike CSS classes, these do not normally change during development.

 ```html
 <p data-test="myElement" class="class1 class2">Hello world!</p>